-We manage Scotland's national forests and land to the United Kingdom Woodland Assurance Standard - the standard endorsed in the UK by the international Forest Stewardship Council® and the Programme for the Endorsement of Forest Certification.
+We manage Scotland's National Forest Estate to the United Kingdom Woodland Assurance Standard - the standard endorsed in the UK by the international Forest Stewardship Council® and the Programme for the Endorsement of Forest Certification.
 We are independently audited.

 Our land management plans bring together key information, enable us to evaluate options and plan responsibly for the future.
 We welcome comments on these plans at any time.